zhiqwang/zhiqwang.github.io/_posts/2018-03-31-Interpretation-of-matrix-calculus-with-Fréchet-derivative.md

 date: 2018-03-31 20:00:00 +0800
 ---

-> Use Fréchet derivative to understand: $d \Vert A x - b \Vert^2 = 2A^\mathsf{T}(Ax - b) dx$

-After a period of learning the [Fréchet derivative](https://en.wikipedia.org/wiki/Fréchet_derivative), I look back to think about the problem of computing the derivative of $y = \Vert A x - b \Vert^2$ with respect to the variable $x$.
+> After a period of learning the [Fréchet derivative](https://en.wikipedia.org/wiki/Fréchet_derivative), I look back to think about the problem of computing the derivative of $y = \Vert A x - b \Vert^2$ with respect to the variable $x$.
 I knew the derivative of this function, $2A^\mathsf{T}(Ax - b)$, when I was a second year master student (2015).
 And I have used this conclusion effectively in combination with the product rule in multiple applications.
 Unfortunately, I feel confused about how I came to this conclusion at that time.
 So I rethink the problem from the viewpoint of *Fréchet derivative*, and then I'll give an answer based on this viewpoint.

 Traditionally, *matrix calculus* is presented as a notation for organizing partial derivatives.[^1] It collects the various partial derivatives of a single function with respect to many variables into vectors that can be treated as single entities.[^2] In our case, the derivative of a scalar $y$ by a vector